-- Posture.
-Set yourself up well from the start by sitting upright, bottom to the back of the seat.
-If there is a table, tuck the chair in under the table.This will help to minimize fidgeting, leg swinging and slouching all of which might distract the interviewer.
+- Posture: Set yourself up well from the start by sitting upright with your bottom to the back of the seat.
+If there is a table, tuck the chair in under the table.This will help to minimise fidgeting, leg swinging and slouching, all of which might distract the interviewer.
 Try and keep your hands clasped together in your lap to stop you playing with them.

 Sign up to our newsletter to be kept up to date about our latest news and offerings.